Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing: Certifying superunsteerability

 \subsection{Quantum correlation beyond steering as a resource for certifying randomness}

 In the context of a steering scenario where Alice performs a set of black-box measurements labelled by $x$ and Bob performs a set of quantum measurements of fixed dimension denoted by $M_y$, the set of joint behaviours $\{p(a,b|x,y)\}$ detecting steerability from Alice to Bob does not have a decomposition of the form given by \cite{WJD07}, \be p(a,b|x,y)= \sum^{d_\lambda-1}_{\lambda=0} p_{\lambda} p(a|x,\lambda) p(b|y; \rho_\lambda). \ee Here, $\{p(a|x,\lambda)\}_{a,x}$ is the set of arbitrary probability distributions $p(a|x,\lambda)$ conditioned upon shared randomness/hidden variable $\lambda$ occurring with the probability $p_{\lambda}$; $\sum^{d_\lambda-1}_{\lambda=0} p_{\lambda} =1$.
 On the other hand, $\{p(b|y; \rho_\lambda) \}_{b,y}$ is the set of quantum probability distributions $p(b|y; \rho_\lambda)=\tr(\Pi_{b|y}\rho_\lambda)$, arising from some local hidden state $\rho_\lambda$ due to projective measurement associated with the projector $\Pi_{b|y}$, and $d_\lambda$ denotes the dimension of the shared randomness/hidden variable $\lambda$.
 The above decomposition is called a local hidden variable-local hidden state (LHV-LHS) model.
 If the correlation arising from the given steering scenario does not have steerability, it can still have quantumness in the form of superunsteerability \cite{DBD+17,DAS201855} when there is a restriction on the amount of shared randomness.

-Superunsteerability \cite{DBD+17,DAS201855} is defined as the requirement for a larger dimension of the classical variable that the steering party (Alice) preshares with the trusted party (Bob) for simulating the given unsteerable correlations, than that of the quantum state which reproduces them.
+{\bf Definition~1.} Superunsteerability \cite{DBD+17,DAS201855} is defined as the requirement for a larger dimension of the classical variable that the steering party (Alice) preshares with the trusted party (Bob) for simulating the given unsteerable correlations, than that of the quantum state which reproduces them.
 Suppose we have a quantum state in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$ and measurements which produce a unsteerable bipartite box $\{ p(a,b|x,y) \}_{a,x,b,y}$.
 Then, superunsteerability holds if and only if (iff) there is no decomposition of the box in the form given by Eq. (\ref{LHV-LHS}), with $d_\lambda\le d_A$.
-Superunsteerability provides an operational characterization to the quantumness of unsteerable boxes \cite{DBD+17}.
-Note that superunsteerability is defined in the standard steering scenario.
-The only difference is that there is a constraint on the dimension of the resources producing the correlations in the context of superunsteerability.